brozorec/brozorec.github.io/content/post/auth-mechanisms/index.md

 ### 2.3 Ethereum

 EIP-7702 is just one step in Ethereum’s broader move toward Account Abstraction and its adoption will be a important milestone.
-We will explore only the practical outcomes of this EIP and the way it affects the user flow and transaction structure in the fees sponsorship scenario.
+We will explore only the practical outcomes of this EIP and the way it affects the user flow and transaction structure in the context of fee sponsorship.
 For more details on the EIP-7702 check [here](https://safe.global/blog/eip-7702-smart-accounts-ethereum-pectra-upgrade) and [here](https://www.youtube.com/watch?v=ZFN2bYt9gNE).

-We also need to mention the EIP-4337 which is another prominent proposal shaping the future of that area, but we won’t touch on it here.
+> We should also mention EIP-4337, another major proposal in Ethereum’s Account Abstraction roadmap.
+While we won’t cover it in detail here, as our focus is on what's changed with the Pectra upgrade, it’s worth exploring separately.
+EIP-4337 introduces the concept of a `UserOperation` that's a pseudo-transaction.
+For more details, check [here](https://docs.openzeppelin.com/community-contracts/0.0.1/account-abstraction#erc_4337_overview).

 In a nutshell, the EIP-7702 introduces a new type of transaction “type 4” that enables setting code for an EOA account (Externally Owned Account or a wallet account, controlled by private keys).
 Essentially, it allows an EOA to "borrow" code from an another contract and executes it.

 Let’s see on the practical side how the EIP-7702 enables fee sponsoring.
-Well, before it can work, a few conditions must be met:
+Well... before it can work, a few conditions must be met:

 1. A trusted external contract whose code will be borrowed must be already deployed.
 We shall name it the [Delegate contract](https://github.com/brozorec/auth-mechanisms/blob/main/ethereum/src/Delegate.sol).
 2. The user sings the new transaction type (this happens only once)
 3. The sponsor submits the signed “type 4" transaction and pays the gas (this also happens only once).

 You can observe [here](https://github.com/brozorec/auth-mechanisms/blob/main/ethereum/script/counter-sponsored.sh) how the steps outlined above unfold.

 Once the prerequisites are in place, we can look at the transaction where the owner authorizes only the call to `increment()`, while the sponsor covers the fees.